raff-r/recipe-search/README.md

-#Introduction
+Introduction
+-

 A web search built using Edamam Recipe Search API.
+The only required field is 'search term'.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).